Skip to main content

 Budapest Ballet Grand Prix — November 18th to 22nd, 2024

-Last year, the Hungarian Dance University put on a new dance competition to promote the art of ballet and support new dancers looking to break into the professional dance scene.
+Last autumn, the Hungarian Dance University put on a new dance competition to promote the art of ballet and support new dancers looking to break into the professional dance scene.
 Now in its second year, the Budapest Ballet Grand Prix gives young up-and-coming dancers the chance to show off their skills for scholarship and career opportunities.
 And the competition is wholly open to the public!
-Tickets for the final round are sure to sell out fast.
+For those looking for fabulous things do this fall in Budapest, tickets for the final round are sure to sell out fast.

 Exhibitions